Guide for Drawing Flowers with Pens

 For this to work, draw swift yet gentle strokes (do not press hard).

-Practice on drawing different brightness values, and then on a gradual transition from light to dark.
+Practice drawing different brightness values, and then draw a gradual transition from light to dark.

 Example: